ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 Every request must include the federated domain which the request is being processed and the application ID associated with the request (the result/reply should use the application ID of the original request).
 Every request type must include an ID and a handler service and method being invoked (to assist with message handling, processing and routing).
 The ID must be cryptographically strong and random thus checks to see which data channel the response comes on is not required.
 Every result message must mirror the request type's ID and include a timestamp to assist with detecting network time problems (whereas the timestamp is optional on request types).

-Even though all requests / responses are written in human readable form in this document, all requests / responses are sent on the wire in their Open Peer canonical form using the algorithm for the canonicalization of JSON signatures as specified in this document.
-This allows any clients or servers receive JSON requests that have non-compliant JSON parsers/generators to be able to easily validate signatures even if they cannot convert from raw JSON to canonical JSON easily.
-Further, this ensures the wire format is optimal on the wire since the canonical form is fairly compact (although if compression is applied in a higher layer then the wire savings might become moot).
+Even though all requests / responses are written in human readable form in this document, on-the-wire requests and responses should be written for favor of size efficiency.
+The recommended method is the Open Peer canonical form using the algorithm for the canonicalization of JSON signatures as specified in this document.
+This ensures the wire format is optimal on the wire since the canonical form is fairly compact (although if a compression algorithm is applied to the message at a higher layer then the wire savings might become moot).

-Open Peer JSON signatures are used to verify signatures within the JSON.
-The canonical form of JSON is as follows (unless otherwise specified within the JSON signature): http://openpeer.org/2012/12/14/jsonsig#rsa-sha1

-This algorithm allows only JSON objects to be signed.
-The digest value is sha1(`<message>`), where the message is the canonical version of the JSON object written to a string.
-The object must be rendered to a string as if it were a standalone rendered JSON object where the final message is in the format: {"name":{...}}

-If the rendered object doesn't have a string part in the JSON lexical string:value pairing (as it's a value- only) then the object name is based upon the parent array's/object string in its string:value pair (or the parent's parent as need be).
-This canonical rendered string requires absolutely no white space between tokens.
-All strings must be in normalized to UTF-8 format with only these escape sequences used: \" \\ \f \n \r \b

-Unicode escape sequences are converted to UTF-8 format.
-Number sequences must not have unnecessary leading or trailing zeros.
-Numbers are rendered "as is", i.e. in the format they are put inside the original JSON package where the signature is applied.

-Any object's string:value pairing that begin with "$" in the string part are placed in the order they appear in the JSON package where the signature is applied before any other string:value pairs inside the object.
-Next any object containing a string:value pair who's lexical string name is "#text" is placed after those strings starting with "$".
-Finally, all remaining string:value pairs follow in the order they appear in the JSON package where the signature is applied.

-The "$", "#text" and 'other' ordering is used to ensure the implementations which wish to process the JSON in XML form can still render back/forth from XML to JSON and still be capable of generating signatures properly.
-The "$" prefix was chosen specifically because it is a non special variable name in JavaScript where JSON has been most prominently adopted but yet still denotes a special character for the sake of JSON/XML conversions.

-JSON objects that have member string:value pairs that start with "$" in their string parts are only allowed to contain string, number, true, false or null values.
-JSON objects that have a member string:value pair with the string part equal to "#text" can only have a string as the corresponding value.
-This restriction is put into Open Peer to allow for easy JSON/XML conversions.

 All base64 encoding / decoding routines must use standard / common encoding scheme, without line breaks and with padding used for unused bytes.